 '''

 KieContainer kContainer = ...

+KieBase kBase1 = kContainer.getKieBase(); // returns KBase1

+KieSession kieSession1 = kContainer.newKieSession(); // returns KSession2_1

 '''

-''' KieBase kBase1 = kContainer.getKieBase(); // returns KBase1 KieSession kieSession1 = kContainer.newKieSession(); // returns KSession2_1 '''

-Since a Kie project is also a maven project the groupId, artifactId and version declared in the pom.xml file are also used to generate a ReleaseId that uniquely identify this project inside your application.
-This also allows to create a new KieContainer from that project by simply passing its ReleaseId to the KieServices.
+Since a Kie project is also a Maven project the groupId, artifactId and version declared in the pom.xml file are used to generate a ReleaseId that uniquely identifies this project inside your application.
+This allows creation of a new KieContainer from the project by simply passing its ReleaseId to the KieServices.

 Example 4.6.
-Creating a KieContainer of an existing project retriving it by Releaseld
+Creating a KieContainer of an existing project by Releaseld